benvinegar/counterscale/README.md

 Right now there is no local "test" database.
 This means in local development:

 - Writes will no-op (no hits will be recorded)
-- Reads will be read from the production Analaytics Engine dataset (local development shows production data)
+- Reads will be read from the production Analytics Engine dataset (local development shows production data)

 ### Sampling